feyil/CENG487/README.md

 ![alt text](https://github.com/feyil/CENG487/blob/master/screenshots/asgn2.png "asgn2")

 ***Note: I always open for new ideas, suggestions and further discussions.
-If you have a word to say please dont hesitate to share with me***
+If you have a word to say please dont hesitate to share with me :)***